AgStewardship Australia is an industry-led, non-profit organisation which fosters on-farm chemical safety and waste reduction.

 With more than 800 drumMUSTER collection sites operating throughout Australia, farmers are encouraged to purchase products displaying the official drumMUSTER eligible logo, which entitles them to free collection and disposal.

 Manufacturers who participate in the programs support a recycling pathway committed to reducing the nation’s carbon emissions and conserving resources.

-There are more than 115 manufacturers participating in the programs, which represents approximately 90 per cent of all crop protection and animal health chemicals sold nationally.
+There are 114 manufacturers participating in the programs, which represents approximately 90 per cent of all crop protection and animal health chemicals sold nationally.

 The participating organisations are committed to producing clean and green food and fibre products.